ajhnwlfrd/ai-based-testing-framework/README.md

 3. Taking the Leap
    → Which parts of that gap can a coding agent safely take over?

+4. Final Landing
+   → Turn all of the above into an executive briefing and decision.
 ```

 ## Why this exists